Confederate Home Guard: Background and implementation

 By the middle of the war, many Home Guard units were composed of wounded soldiers that had returned to recover.

 Deserters that were encountered by Home Guard patrols were dealt with in many different fashions.
 At times, the deserting soldiers would be returned to the Army via Confederate units that were stationed near to whatever area the deserters were captured.
 Sometimes deserters faced summary execution by the Home Guard.

 By 1864, the Union Army occupied much of the formerly Confederate-controlled areas.
 With Union forces now patrolling home-front areas, many Home Guard units disbanded to avoid being considered or mistaken for guerrillas, and it became increasingly difficult for the Confederacy to enforce any action against deserters who returned home.
-Even in the Western theater states of Arkansas, Texas and Louisiana, Union troops were regularly seen, and at times the troops had taken control of many towns or cities.
+Even in the Western theater states of Arkansas and Louisiana, Union troops were regularly seen, and at times the troops had taken control of many towns or cities.
 Some Southern citizens who lived in those states and who did not support secession had now openly come out in support of the Union, often forming Union Army regiments or units to serve in that army.
 These newly formed Union units, made up of local citizens, personally knew the members of the Home Guard, which greatly hampered, if not completely disabled, the Home Guard's ability to function.

 By the war's end, very few such units were still in existence.
 However, some were still active in areas where Union soldiers were less common, although these were mostly bands of thieves preying on the less fortunate.
 One of the most notorious of these was the Independent Rangers, led by early Old West outlaw Cullen Baker.
 In late 1864, this band was responsible for what became known as the Massacre of Saline, when they murdered ten unarmed men from Perry County, Arkansas, on the Saline River.